niiknow/laratt-api/README.md

 Again, see why Laravel explained above.
 PHP is also easy to deploy, similar to other langs mentioned above.
 We can simply deploy this on some cPanel or similar hosting and/or docker.
 Hey, we can even do serverless (https://read.acloud.guru/serverless-php-630bb3e950f5) and combine with Aurora Serverless Database for high scalability.

 ## Docker
+What we're doing with docker is to use the most common/Official Docker Images for demonstration.
+For things like Letsencrypt SSL and custom docker container is outside the scope of this project.
+This allow us to present a docker-compose file in clear and simple manner, so to help user understand and maybe even provide a starting template for more complex scenario.

 See docker-compose.example.yml for demonstration.
 Simply rename to docker-compose.yml and run:
 ```
 docker-compose up